Ansh-Thakkar-7/Sweet-Shop-Management-System/README.md

 - Behavior: `add_sweet()` should return True for valid sweet
 - ✅ Confirmed test passes

+**Step 10: Business Rule – Prevent Same Name + Category Combo**
+- Added test: `test_add_sweet_with_duplicate_name_and_category()` in `tests/test_add_sweet.py`
+- Purpose: Disallow adding sweets with the same name and category (even if ID is different)
+- ❌ Confirmed test fails before logic is added
+- ✅ Updated `add_sweet()` to reject sweets with the same name and category (even if ID is different)
+- ✅ Ensures clean data and avoids logical duplicates in inventory
+- ✅ Confirmed test passes for new business rule

 ## ✅ Refactor: Split Add Sweet Feature